VarshaR15/LOKI-logs-Monitoring/README.md

 rate({job="auth_logs"} |= `status 200` [1m])
 </code></pre>

 <p>The provided query calculates the rate of occurrences where the status code equals 200 within the "auth_logs" job over a 1-minute window.
-This metric offers insights into the frequency of successful responses generated by the authentication service within short intervals, aiding in real-time monitoring and performance assessment.</p>#   L O K I - l o g s - M o n i t o r i n g 
+This metric offers insights into the frequency of successful responses generated by the authentication service within short intervals, aiding in real-time monitoring and performance assessment.</p>
  
  </ul>